-Refer to section 1.2 of this guideline for the treatment of reinsurance (registered and unregistered) and to section 1.4 for the general treatment of deposits for the purposes of calculating the lapse risk component.
+Refer to section 1.2 for the treatment of reinsurance (registered and unregistered) and to section 1.4 for the general treatment of deposits for the purposes of calculating the lapse risk component.

 Chapter 5.
 Changes in interest rate environment risk